Wittenberg: Melanchthon House

 The architectural style of the Melanchthon House in Collegienstraße, which expresses the self-confident modernity of the Renaissance, is an architectural sight.
 In this house the reformer Philipp Melanchthon lived and died.
 It houses an exhibition.
 In 2013, the house received an extension according to plans by the architects Dietsch & Weber from Halle made of grey brick.

 University Leucorea Wittenberg

-Founded in 1502, the Reformation Martin Luther and Melanchthon spent time at the University of Leucorea in Collegienstraße.
+Founded in 1502, the reformers Martin Luther and Melanchthon spent time at the University of Leucorea in Collegienstraße.